Responsible AI Usage Policy

 - Sufficient paraphrasing: LLM training datasets may contain copyrighted material, which could lead to generating content that constitutes plagiarism or a violation of intellectual property rights.

 - Verify all factual information generated by LLMs.
 LLMs can generate erroneous output and should not be relied on as definitive sources of evidence.
+To verify information, cross-check it with reliable sources (such as the ones listed here) and/or subject matter experts.

 - Check for bias.
 LLMs are trained on biased datasets.
 As with any source, check AI-generated content for potential biases.
-The Google article Fairness: Types of Bias provides some examples of common biases to watch out for and how they might manifest in LLM-generated output.
+The Google article Fairness: Types of Bias provides some examples of common biases to watch out for and how these might manifest in LLM-generated output.

-Image Generators
+Image generators

 - Carefully check any AI-generated images before publishing.
-AI-generated images can contain strange, often subtle idiosyncrasies that others may find off-putting.
+AI-generated images can contain strange, often subtle, idiosyncrasies that others may find off-putting.
 This includes the frequent incorporation of misspelled, irrelevant, or nonsensical text in the generated image.

-AI Tools for Recruitment
+AI tools for recruitment

 ACE is committed to fair, inclusive hiring practices.
 Given the risk of AI perpetuating existing biases, follow the guidelines below when recruiting for positions at ACE.

-Assessment of AI-Generated Applications
+Assessment of AI-generated applications

 We recognize that people can find it helpful to use AI tools when drafting applications for our Movement Grants, Charity Evaluations, and job positions.
-These tools might be particularly useful for people who do not speak English as their first language.
+This might be particularly useful for people who do not speak English as their first language.
 As such, we do not automatically penalize applications that we suspect to have been written with the support of AI.
-However, from our experience, such applications should be subject to closer scrutiny as they tend to perform more poorly on detail, relevance, and accuracy.
-Follow the guidelines below when assessing applications that you suspect to be partly or wholly AI-generated.
+However, when publishing calls for applications, make clear that:

 - Note topics for follow-up discussion.
 If you doubt the applicant’s understanding of the content of their own application, note the particular areas that you want to discuss with them in more detail, either in writing or over a call.